Yoshimi Hayashi

+Early life

 Born in Honolulu, Hayashi was raised by various family members after his mother died when he was four, and his father was away working as a carpenter.
-Hayashi graduated from President William McKinley High School in 1941, and after enrolling at the University of Hawaii, left to serve in the United States Army during World War II.
+Hayashi graduated from President William McKinley High School in 1941, and after enrolling at the University of Hawaiʻi, left to serve in the United States Army during World War II.
 He returned to civilian life in Hawaii in 1946, where he was nearly killed in Hilo, Hawaii, in the tsunami following the 1946 Aleutian Islands earthquake.

+Career

-Hayashi received a Bachelor's degree from University of Hawaii, followed by a J.D. from the George Washington University Law School in 1958.
+Hayashi received a Bachelor's degree from University of Hawaii, followed by a Juris Doctor from the George Washington University Law School in 1958.
 In 1961, he became an assistant U.S. Attorney for the District of Hawaii, and was the United States Attorney for that district from 1967 to 1970.
-Hayashi was appointed as a judge to consecutively higher state courts from 1970 to 1982, when Governor George Ariyoshi appointed Hayashi to a seat on the state supreme court, where Hayasi remained until his retirement in 1992.
+Hayashi was appointed as a judge to consecutively higher state courts from 1970 to 1982, when Governor George Ariyoshi appointed Hayashi to a seat on the state supreme court, where Hayashi remained until his retirement in 1992.

+Death

+Hayashi died on April 23, 2006.